 Assessment: Assessment 1: Compiling and synchronisation of audio into a short film 10% Assessment 2: Short Film mixing and post production 40% Assessment 3: Major sound design project presentation with self reflection and peer review 50%

-This subject the second of six film and media elective subjects designed to equip you with the necessary developing skills and knowledge required to identify, describe, compose and arrange music for film cues.
-Through the historical study and introduction to theoretical analysis of the various genres of post-1950s film music, you will further develop understanding of the aesthetic role and function of music in the film context.
-You will consider film scores with reference to established compositional techniques and your applications in defined social, historical and commercial contexts.
-Using these aesthetic and musical concepts as the foundation, you will continue to develop compositional skills pertinent to film music.
+Composition A2: Introduction to film scoring II is the second of six film and media subjects designed to equip students with the necessary developing skills and knowledge required to identify, describe, compose and arrange music for film cues.
+Through the historical study and introduction to theoretical analysis of the various genres of post-1950s film music, students will further develop understanding of the aesthetic role and function of music in the film context.
+Students will consider film scores with reference to established compositional techniques and their applications in defined social, historical and commercial contexts.
+Using these aesthetic and musical concepts as the foundation, students will continue to develop compositional skills pertinent to film music.
+Contact hours are 2 hours lab each week for 12 weeks.

 Songwriting 1 is the first in a sequence of four songwriting elective subjects.
 Creative building blocks of melody, harmony, lyric, form, groove and style are revisited and explored with increasing sophistication in the subject sequence.
 You will analyse many of the musical devices and conventions that exist in popular song genres and then apply this knowledge to your own compositional endeavors, at an introductory level.